amarantha-k/cbas/_drafts/6_n1ql.md

 `LEFT OUTER NEST` and `ARRAY` and hence relaxes the index or primary key restrictions for acceptable queries.

-Note that INSERT/UPSERT/DELETE statements are not supported in the Couchbase Analytics Service.
+**Note:** The INSERT/UPSERT/DELETE statements are not supported in Couchbase Analytics.
-Data mutations must be performed using the Couchbase Server SDK or N1QL; those mutations are then automatically synchronized into the Couchbase Analytics Service via DCP.
+Data mutations must be performed using the Couchbase Server SDK or N1QL; those mutations are then automatically synchronized into the Couchbase Analytics service via DCP.

-For N1QL users, the following matrix is a quick N1QL compatibility cheat sheet for SQL++.
+For N1QL users, the following matrix is a quick N1QL compatibility cheat sheet for SQL++:

 | Feature  |  N1QL  | SQL++ Equivalent |
 |----------|--------|------------------|